 5 Tips To Achieving A Work-Life Balance

-I once met a business owner who has a partner and 2 young kids.
-They were hell bent on building a successful business and were working some incredible (and unsustainable) hours as a result.
-Rising at 6am, they would work until their young workforce came online at 9.
+I once met a business owner who had a partner and two young kids.
+They were hell-bent on building a successful business and were working some incredible (and unsustainable) hours as a result.
+Rising at 6 am, they would work until their young workforce came online at 9 am.